gms-bbg/fragmentation-inputs/README.md

 ## Description of folder contents

+### 2021-new-makefp
+Inputs used the new MAKEFP and OpenMP EFP-EFP codes.
+EFP settings are
+- polarization: on (full version)
+- dispersion: on (direc version)
+- CT: on
+- EXREP: on
+- Coulomb: 0 (the overlap-based screening is included when EXREP is on.)

+Contributor (Tosaporn, Peng)

 ### 2020-issue-32-frag
 Inputs used to discuss issues with MSN-32 fragment runs.
 EFP settings for these inputs:
 - polarization: on